 Top Ten Weirdest Skills to MasterIf you want to take an odd approach to impressing some of your peers, you could get a grasp in one of those weird tricks.

-Beatboxing has similar elements to hip hop, but it's basically making beats using your mouth and nose, simply imitating the sounds of drum beats.
+Beatboxing has similar elements to hip-hop, but it's basically making beats using your mouth and nose, simply imitating the sounds of drum beats.
 Quite an easy skill to grasp, but hard to master.

-Unless you are capable of wiggling your ears, you could be able to touch some of the hair strands, but talking about moving your hair itself without any movement of your other body parts, that is extremely hard.
+Unless you are capable of wiggling your ears, you might be able to touch some of the hair strands, but talking about moving your hair itself without any movement of your other body parts, that is extremely hard.

 A really specific skill, but then if you somehow manage to master this, then you are a wizard of some sorts.